Cysharp/MasterMemory/README.md

 MasterMemory
 ===
-Readonly In-Memory Database for .NET, .NET Core and Unity Edit
+Embedded Readonly In-Memory Document Database for .NET, .NET Core and Unity

 Work in progress.